Local Government

 Are MMWA Wetland Mitigation Bank Credits Available to Landowners Seeking to Develop in My Municipality?

 No, MMWA credits cannot be used for that purpose.
 If you have private landowners seeking to develop in your municipality, they may have the opportunity to purchase credits from a private wetland mitigation bank.
 Please see the MDEQ Registry for a list of all current mitigation banks at www.michigan.gov/wetlands.
-The MMWA does have limited programs for certain agricultural producers and blueberry growers.
-Please see our FAQs for Agricultural Producers and FAQs for Blueberry Growers for more information.
+The MMWA does have limited programs for certain agricultural producers.
+Please see our FAQs for Agricultural Producers for more information.

 Our Municipality Owns Property That May Be Suitable for a Wetland Mitigation Bank.
 Is the MMWA Interested in Other Sites?